Pratyaksh6666/KotlinProjectGDG/README.md

 # KotlinProjectGDG
-This project is for showing basic use of modules using Kotlin in making Android Apps
+This project is for showing basic use of modules using Kotlin in making Android App

 The project files are accesible in other branch named "new".
 Click on branch -> new (in case if you don't know :p)